fintech-projects/ProjectGrandpaGrandmaETF/README.md

 ## Background
 Non-technical investors face significant barriers to entry in a rapidly moving investment market.
 The ability to access and utilise the latest financial information in a way that is catered to your particular needs would seem out of reach to most lay-people.

 A key trading strategy for novice investors is the use of exchange traded funds ([**ETF**](https://www.investopedia.com/terms/e/etf.asp)).
-ETF's enable users to diversify their risks and maintain a mix of stocks in a particualr industry that has tried and tested performances.
+ETF's enable users to diversify their risks and maintain a mix of stocks in a particular industry that has tried and tested performance.

-Picking the right ETF can be tricky,  hence our model is designed to provide an end state performance dashboard using code and visualisations of financial data to simplify the process.
+Picking the right ETF can be tricky, hence our model is designed to provide an end-state performance dashboard using code and visualisations of financial data to simplify the process.
 The analysis looks at investments types and industries to create a risk profile, which in turn matches the user to a suitable ETF strategy.

 ## MVP
 Initially it was proposed to build a tool that could assess multiple ETF's and provide summary statistics and results across various portfolios.
-Given the time restratints, this was beyond the scope and resources available.
+Given the time restraints, this was beyond the scope and resources available.

 Our MVP as presented below focuses on one ETF output and capturing relevant risk information from the user, and defining the optimal ETF to match:

-1. Capture user input data and generate users risk profile and investment preferences
+1. Capture user input data and generate a user's risk profile and investment preferences
 2. Draw down API ETF information to provide a library of ETF products
 3. Match the risk profile and investment preferences to the most suitable ETF
 4. Create and calculate a summary of ETF data